Zaidtech/Books_project1/README.md

 # Lecture-00
-To clean the Lectures of CS50-Havard course
+To learn the Lectures of CS50-Havard course